 Friedman, Milton and Anna Jacobson Schwartz.
 A Monetary History of the United States, 1867-1960.
 Princeton University Press, 1971.

 Friedman, Milton.
 Living Within Our Means.
 An interview, on a programme The Open Mind, broadcast in New York City on WPIX, Channel 11, Sunday, December 7, 1975.
 The moderator/host was Richard D. Heffner.
-The transcript was available in May 2014 at http://www.thirteen.org/openmind/public-affairs/living-within-our-means/494/.
+The video and a transcript were available in March 2018 at http://www.thirteen.org/openmind-archive/public-affairs/living-within-our-means/.

 Fukuyama, Francis.
 The End of History and the Last Man.
 Free Press, 1992.